confluentinc/cp-ansible/VARIABLES.md

 ### kafka_broker_user

 Only use to customize Linux User Kafka Service runs with.
-User must exist on host.
+Default user is cp-kafka

 Default:  "{{kafka_broker_default_user}}"